Morley-Ellenbrook Line

 Feature screens at Noranda Station will use abstract and bold shapes to celebrate the area’s New Holland Honey Eater, Flooded Gum and Moonah trees.

-Artwork by Kyle Highes-Odgers
+Artwork by Kyle Hughes-Odgers

 Artist impression of facade screens at Noranda Station entrance